Gage County exhausts options, must pay $28 million to Beatrice Six

 Gage County officials decided last week to take their case to the nation’s highest court and asked the 8th Circuit to put the judgment on hold until the Supreme Court decided whether to take up the case.

-The federal appeals court has consistently held that Gage County’s sheriff’s deputies carried out a reckless investigation that framed innocent people.
+The federal appeals court has consistently held that Gage County sheriff’s deputies carried out a reckless investigation that framed innocent people.
 The 8th Circuit has reviewed the case four times so far, always siding with the six wrongly convicted plaintiffs.

 On Tuesday, the appeals court denied the request to put the judgment on hold and returned the case to the federal district court in Lincoln to carry out the judgment.